 - if you have a history of swelling or fluid buildup, seizures, lupus, asthma, or growths in the nose (nasal polyps)

-- if you have high blood pressure, blood problems (eg, anemia, porphyria, low blood platelets), bleeding or clotting problems, heart problems (eg, heart failure), blood vessel disease, inflammatory bowel disease, seizures, or if you are at risk of any of these diseases
+- if you have high blood pressure, blood problems (eg, anemia, porphyria, low blood platelets), bleeding or clotting problems, heart problems (eg, heart failure), blood vessel disease (eg, in the brain or heart), or inflammatory bowel disease, seizures, or if you are at risk of any of these diseases

 - if you are dehydrated, if you drink alcohol or have a history of alcohol abuse, or if you smoke

 Some MEDICINES MAY INTERACT with diclofenac/misoprostol.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Tacrolimus because the risk of kidney problems may be increased